Passion-Over-Pain/IEMT302/README.md

 # Emerging Technologies: IEMT302

-This repository contains my work for the IEMT302 Emerging Technologies module at Nelson Mandela University.
+This repository contains the work of *<b>Tinotenda Mhedziso | s227284240</b>* for the <b>IEMT302 | Emerging Technologies</b> module at Nelson Mandela University.
 It includes topic-based submissions, practical work, and assessment material developed throughout the semester.

 ## Table of Contents